g-flame-oss/GfDE/README.md

 ---

-**Note:** This installer Dots and Configs are independently maintained and not officially affiliated with the original HyDE project developers.
+**Note:** This installer Dots and Configs are independently maintained and not officially affiliated with the original HyDE project and its developers.